 2. Look at the Photos Carefully

 The lobby and treatment room photos tell you a lot.
 Are the rooms clean, with fresh-looking sheets and soft lighting?
 Is the lobby tidy or cluttered?
 Do the photos look like the actual location or stock images?
+Online photos help but can be staged — treat them as a first filter, not proof.

 3. Check the Website for Basics